Bostanabad-Research-Group/GP-for-Operator-Learning/README.md

 # Gaussian Processes for Operator Learning
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-Code for the paper [Operator Learning with Gaussian Processes](https://arxiv.org/abs/2409.04538), where we introduce a **general** framework based on Gaussian Processes (GPs) for approximating single- or multi-output operators in either a purely data-driven context, or by using both data and physics.
+Code for the paper [Operator Learning with Gaussian Processes](https://arxiv.org/abs/2409.04538), which introduces a **general framework** based on Gaussian Processes (GPs) for approximating single- or multi-output operators in either a purely data-driven context, or by using both data and physics.
 To achieve this, we cast operator learning as a regression problem, naturally suited for GP-based regression techniques:
 ![OperatorLearningDiagram](https://github.com/user-attachments/assets/e2afbbd3-601c-4a99-9863-2d5149b0e737)

 The **mean function** of the GP can be set to **zero** or parameterized by a **neural operator**, and for each setting we develop a robust and scalable training strategy.
 These strategies rely on the assumption that both input and output functions are richly sampled at the same locations across samples, allowing us to: